 Labor Relations Training for Managers and Supervisors in a Unionized Setting

 As a front-line supervisor or manager, you continuously face new employment challenges.
-Obtain the tools to tackle those challenges, and build the knowledge to oversee contract regulations with conviction.
+Obtain the tools to tackle these challenges, and build knowledge to oversee contract regulations with conviction.

-This class has been pre-approved by the Society for Human Resource Management for 14 Professional Development Credits (PDCs) towards the SHRM-SCP or SHRM-CP.
+This class is pre-approved by the Society for Human Resource Management for 14 Professional Development Credits (PDCs) towards the SHRM-SCP or SHRM-CP.

 Benefits and Learning Outcomes

 - Comprehend arbitration and how it differs from a trial